 - 1. When a person attends a Correctional Centre/Court Cell Complex to bail an inmate, the intended surety should be made aware of the conditions and the requirements to satisfy the bail. - 2.
 If they decide to continue, a preliminary check of their acceptability or acceptability of the security should be made before preparing the bail papers.
-Note 6.21.2.1 where a person found 'acceptable' by the court must be the person to enter the bail.

 This may save having to prepare bail papers if it is obvious the surety will not be an acceptable person.
-The ultimate decision is up to the Appropriate Officer entering the accused to bail.

-3. If a "split bail" is being entered, an officer must contact the place where the bail was entered to verify the details.
+The ultimate decision is up to the Appropriate Officer entering the accused to bail. - 3.
+If a "split bail" is being entered, an officer must contact the place where the bail was entered to verify the details.
 Only after the details have been verified may the bail go ahead.
-If possible, the remote location should be requested to ask the surety to wait until clearance is provided.
+If possible, the remote location should be requested to ask the surety to wait until clearance is provided. - 4.
+The necessary bail forms should be prepared for signature, with all particulars completed.